Jeffrey R. MacDonald: Conviction and incarceration

 Shortly after 4:00 p.m. on August 29, 1979, the jury, having deliberated for six-and-a-half hours, announced they had reached their verdict.
 MacDonald was convicted of one count of first-degree murder in the death of Kristen and two counts of second-degree murder in the deaths of Colette and Kimberley.
-Four jurors wept as they announced their verdicts, and MacDonald's mother rushed out of the courtroom.
-MacDonald himself displayed no emotion.
-Judge Dupree imposed a life sentence for each of the murders, to be served consecutively.
+Four jurors wept as they announced their verdicts, and MacDonald's mother rushed out of the courtroom wailing.
+MacDonald himself displayed practically no emotion.
+Judge Dupree imposed a life sentence for each of the three murders, to be served consecutively.
 Bail was revoked, and MacDonald was temporarily transferred to a Butner County jail, prior to his permanent transferral to the Federal Correctional Institution in Terminal Island, California.

 Immediately following the verdict, Alfred Kassab telephoned the family lawyer, Richard Cahn.
 Kassab thanked the lawyer for his exhaustive efforts over the years, stating: "Hi, Dick, I just got what I wanted.
 Three life sentences.
 Thanks for everything.
 We couldn't have done it without your help!"
 The Kassabs also informed the press: "This was something that had to be done.
 Now, we can rest in peace."

 MacDonald appealed Dupree's bail revocation ruling, requesting that bail be granted pending the outcome of his appeal.
 This application was rejected on September 7.
 A further appeal to be freed on bail was rejected by the Fourth Circuit Court of Appeals on November 20.